michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/tool-list.md

 inputs:
   unpublish: false
 ---
-*The only tools at camp are the ones **you bring!** You may not use every tool you pack—but it’s better to have one you don’t need than to need one you don’t have.*
+*The only tools at camp are the ones **you bring!
+Group Mission Trips will not provide the following tools.** You may not use every tool you pack—but it’s better to have one you don’t need than to need one you don’t have.*

 **Label all tools** with your name and church, since tools are often shared.